 You might be thinking, “But we’re so busy with an annual appeal around Thanksgiving, and then Christmas comes, so we’ll start to get ready for the next school year in March because we have to work on budgets in February.”

 If you’re not securing your enrollment for next year NOW, then January might be too late.
-After all, high school seniors (most of them, anyway), know what college they’re going to by the time the semster break rolls around.
+After all, high school seniors (most of them, anyway), know what college they’re going to by the time the semester break rolls around.
 They’re not just applying at that time.
-Today’s parents know that, after having gone through the college process themselves, and have usually decided where their children as going to school next year based on what’s happening this year.
+Today’s parents know that, after having gone through the college process themselves, and have usually decided where their children are going to school next year based on what’s happening this year.

-© Michael V. Ziemski, SchoolAdvancement, 2008-2018 (Original Publication Date: 20081117)
+© Michael V. Ziemski, SchoolAdvancement, 2008-2023 (Original Publication Date: 20081117)